 Today leave Reykjavik and head to scenic Borgarfjordur via the scenic Hvalfjordur (Whale Fjord) and its intriguing undersea tunnel (tunnel toll not included in price).
-Or take the scenic coastal road instead.
+Or take the scenic coastal road instead (an additional 17k to the trip).
 Drive to Borgarnes where you can stop at the Settlement Museum to learn about the first Viking settlers in the area.
 Visit Deildartunguhver, Europe´s most powerful hot springs, as well as two beautiful waterfalls, Hraunfossar (the Lava Falls) and Barnafoss (the Children´s Falls).
 Overnight in the Reykholt/Husafell area.

-Day 3: Borgarfjordur Valley and Langjokull Glacier approximate distance 50km
+Day 3: Borgarfjordur Valley and Langjokull Glacier - 50km

-Day 4: The Golden Circle- Thingvellir, Gullfoss, Geysir approximate distance 225km
+Day 4: The Golden Circle- Thingvellir, Gullfoss and Geysir - 290km

-Day 5: Waterfalls and Glacial Horizons approximate distance 287km
+Day 5: Waterfalls and Glacial Horizons - 365km

 Drive along the scenic south coast back to the west.
 En route, visit Seljalandsfoss, a waterfall that you can walk behind.
 At the Thorvaldseyri Volcano Visitor Centre located beneath Eyjafjallajökull Volcano, you can experience both in pictures and film the 2010 eruption and its impact on the area and the whole world. (closed in December and January and on weekends).
+The new Bobby Fischer Center in Selfoss is dedicated to the world-famous American chess master who defeated Russian Boris Spatsky in the 1972 so-called Match of All Time in Iceland.
+Bobby Fischer lived his last years in Iceland and is buried in a nearby cemetery.
+During the winter, you can call in advance to make an appointment to visit the museum.
 Visit Hveragerdi, a hot spring village famous for its geothermal greenhouses where flowers and vegetables are grown year-round.
 Return to Reykjavik in the late afternoon/early evening for overnight.